U.S. Department of Transportation

 Whenever possible, an offeror should submit a proposal without restrictions on the use of technical data provided.
 The offeror must state whether or not the proposal contains proprietary information.

-If it is determined that the submission does not meet the criteria for consideration as an unsolicited proposal, a prompt reply will be sent to the submitter, indicating how the document is being interpreted and the reason(s) for not considering it a proposal.
+If it is determined that the submission does not meet the criteria for consideration as an unsolicited proposal as defined in the Federal Acquisition Regulation, a prompt reply will be sent to the submitter, indicating how the document is being interpreted and the reason(s) for not considering it a proposal.

 Normally, unsolicited proposals are not returned after completion of the evaluation, they are retained in a secure location for a period of time and then destroyed.
 If the offeror wishes the proposal to be returned, a statement to that effect should be clearly made in the submission.